 Young Judaea, in spite of its having to contend with an insufficient number of youth leaders - a problem common to all the groups has had a fruitful year.
-For the first time it will conduct its own summer camp, cn a national basis, during July at the Brandeis Camp Institute of the South.
+For the first time it will conduct its own summer camp, on a national basis, during July at the Brandeis Camp Institute of the South.

 Brandeis Camp has stirred the country.
 We have the technique for winning modern youth to our cause through proper utilization of which we can provide the leadership training that will furnish every community with talented, enthusiastic, informed youth leaders in greater number than ever.
-With the opening this year of our third camp at Hendersonville, N. C. - thru the splendid co-operation of the Southeast and Seaboard - we have doubled our fucilities, and over 500 students will graduate from Brandeis Camp Institute this year.
-In addition, a ten-weeks Institute at Santa Susana, California, will train an additional fifty specially gifted and trained young people in the cultural and creative arts.
+With the opening this year of our third camp at Hendersonville, N. C. - thra the splendid co-operation of the Southeast and Seaboard - we have doubled our facilities, and over 500 students will graduate from Brandeis Camp Institute this year.
+In addition, a ten-weeks Institute at Santa Susara, California, will train an additional fifty specially gifted and trained young people in the cultural and creative arts.

-The history of the creation of these three camps thus llar - Texas and the Midwest are straining with impatience to get under way, as well - has made it very clear that Z.O.A. benefits from the widespread financial support, actual and potential, in behalf of Brandeis Camps.
+The history of the creation of these three camps thus far - Texas and the Midwest are straining with impatience to get under way, as well - has made it very clear that Z.O.A. benefits from the widespread financial support, actual and potential, in behalt of Brandeis Camps.
 It is my observation in the regions cited, that parallel with support of Brandeis Camp there is a heightening in appeal and popularity of Z.O.A.
-More than ever at this decisive stage in our history we must as Zicnists, as Jews - as parents of Jewish children provide for our youth, for there lies our strength and our future.
-Dr. Shlomo Bardin has driven himself unsparingly in the direction, and in the dramatic presentation, of the project - with a devotion that refused to recognize even illness.
+More than ever at this decisive stage in our history we must as Zionists, as Jews - as parents of Jewish children provide for our routh, for there lies our strength and our future, Dr. Shlomo Bardin has driven himself unsparingly in the direction, and in the dramatic presentation, of the project - with a devotion that refused to recognize even illness.
 He has our deepest appreciation.
-In 1940 the first Youth Commissions were formed.
-Today, less than eight years later, the country is covered by a vast network of local commissions and youth groups, who are eager to serve our movement by directing to us new blood, new vision, new vitality.
-If we are to succeed in the holy mission of regenerating our people, ou: youth must be joined to us.
-This can be done only through the services of voluntary and professional leadership on a national scale, for whose services adequate provision must be sponsored.
-With participation by Z.O.A. in terms of manpower and adequate budget, our youth program will attain the importance and success which it deserves in the eyes of American Jewry and the people of Israel.

-Seventy-eight
+Sevensy-eight